 Governmental Activities.
-During the current fiscal year, the District's net position increased by \$12,371,880.
-The main contributors to the overall increase in net position were the net effects of an increase of property taxes of \$4.9 million, an increase in charges for services of \$0.7 million from increased ambulance transport volume and related supplemental reimbursements, an increase in capital grant contributions of \$1.4 million from the acquisition of respiratory protection equipment, and an increase in gain on sales of capital assets of \$0.4 million driven by the sale of an in-field reporting software application, offset by a decrease in charges for services of \$2.3 million from the one-time COVID-19 vaccine administration fees from the prior year and a \$0.7 million decrease from wildfire response reimbursements, a decrease in operating grants of \$1.7 million from FEMA grants related to COVID-19 in 2021, a decrease in operating grants of \$0.9 million from a FEMA grant for the Chehalem Mountain Fire in 2021, and a decrease of \$0.6 million in investment earnings, insurance dividends and refunds and miscellaneous revenue.
+During the current fiscal year, the District's net position increased by \$9,962,794.
+The main contributors to the overall increase in net position were the net effects of an increase of property taxes of \$5.6 million driven by an increase in assessed valuations, an increase in investment earnings of \$4.7 million driven by an increase in interest rates and related yields, and an increase in miscellaneous revenue of \$0.3 million, offset by a decrease in capital grants and contributions of \$1.4 million from the prior year acquisition respiratory protection equipment, a decrease in gain on sales of capital of \$.5 million from the prior year sale of an in-field reporting software application, and a decrease in operating grants and contributions of \$0.2 million.

-Changes in overall expenses saw a decrease of \$22.3 million due to decreases in public safety expenses of \$22.6 million, which resulted from the net effects of a combined increase of \$1.7 million in personnel services and materials and services, offset by a decrease of \$24 million in actuarial calculated total pension expense, and an increase of \$0.3 million in interest expense for debt service.
+Changes in overall expenses saw an increase of \$11.2 million due to increases in public safety expenses of \$10.3 million, which resulted from the net effects of a combined increase of \$7.8 million in personnel services, materials and services, and depreciation and amortization, and an increase of \$2.5 million in actuarial calculated total pension expense, and an increase of \$0.8 million in interest expense for debt service.